CHILD PROTECTION AND Safeguarding

 Please see the Policies Tab for all policies and procedures relating to keeping our children and our staff safe.

-We also participate in Operation Encompass which advises schools about any domestic violence incidents where our pupils may have been present.
-Please find a copy of the letter advising parents of this below.
+We participate in Operation Encompass which advises schools about any domestic violence incidents where our pupils may have been present.

 THE PREVENT DUTY AND RADICALISATION

 On 1 July 2015 the Prevent duty (section 26) of The Counter-Terrorism and Security Act 2015 came into force.
 This duty places the responsibility on local authorities and schools to have due regard to the need to prevent people from being drawn into terrorism.

 Bursted Wood Primary School is fully committed to safeguarding and promoting the welfare of all its pupils.
 As a school we recognise that safeguarding against radicalisation is as important as safeguarding against any other vulnerability.